smiley-debugger/smiley/announce.rst

 What is smiley?
 ===============

+*Smiley spies on your Python app while it runs.*

 Smiley_ includes several subcommands for running Python programs and monitoring all of the internal details for recording and reporting.
 For more details, see the `README on PyPI